Kiran-kata/Survey-form/README.md

 ## Files Included

-* `index.html`:  The HTML file that structures the survey form.
+*   The HTML file that structures the survey form.
-* `form.css`: The CSS file that styles the survey form.
+*  The CSS file that styles the survey form.

 ## HTML Structure (`index.html`)

-The `index.html` file contains the following elements:
+The Html file contains the following elements:

-* ** контейнер:** A main container for the entire form.
+* A main container for the entire form.
 * ** header:** Contains the survey title ("Survey Form") and a descriptive subtitle.
 * ** form:** The form itself (`id="survey-form"`) with the following fields:
     * **Name:** A text input for the user's name (`required`).